-How Long Does It Take to Install Hardwood Floors – Ask the Pros
+How Long Does it Take to Install Hardwood Floors?

 Welcome back to another installment of Ask the Home Flooring Pros.
-Last time out we compared red oak and white oak flooring, today we turn our attention to hardwood floor installation and specifically the question of how long it takes to install a hardwood floor.
+Today we turn our attention to hardwood floor installation and specifically the question of how long it takes to install a hardwood floor.

 We are grateful to William Burnam of Beautiful Wood Floors in Coeur d’Alene, Idaho for his review of and contribution to this hardwood flooring report.